Learning Decision-Sufficient Representations for Linear Optimization: Abstract

 \section{Abstract}

 We study how to construct compressed datasets that suffice to recover optimal decisions in linear programs with an unknown cost vector $c$ lying in a prior set $\mathcal{C}$.
-Recent work by \citet{bennouna2025whatdata} provides an exact geometric characterization of sufficient decision datasets (SDDs) via an intrinsic decision-relevant dimension $d^\star$.
-However, their algorithm for constructing minimum-size SDDs requires solving mixed-integer programs.
+Recent work by \citet{bennouna2025whatdata} gives an exact information-theoretic characterization of sufficient decision datasets (SDDs) via an intrinsic decision-relevant dimension $d^\star$, but it leaves open whether such measurements can be computed, verified, or learned efficiently.
 In this paper, we establish hardness results showing that computing $d^\star$ is NP-hard and deciding whether a dataset is globally sufficient is coNP-hard, thereby resolving an open problem posed in \cite{bennouna2026datainformativenesslinearoptimization}.

 To address this worst-case intractability, we introduce \emph{pointwise sufficiency}, a relaxation that requires sufficiency for an individual cost vector.
 Under nondegeneracy, we provide a polynomial-time cutting-plane algorithm for constructing pointwise-sufficient decision datasets.
 In a data-driven regime with i.i.d.\ costs, we further propose a cumulative algorithm that aggregates decision-relevant directions across samples, yielding a stable compression scheme of size at most $d^\star$.
 This leads to a distribution-free PAC guarantee: with high probability over the training sample, the pointwise sufficiency failure probability on a fresh draw is at most $\tilde{O}(d^\star/n)$, and this rate is tight up to logarithmic factors.